Carbon Neutral

 latex mattress

-What is carbon neutrality, and how to achieve it?
+What is carbon neutrality, and how can we achieve it?

-Carbon neutrality, or being carbon neutral, is the process of preventing the release of greenhouse gasses into the atmosphere by reducing one's carbon footprint.
+Carbon neutrality, or being carbon neutral, is the process of preventing the release of greenhouse gases into the atmosphere by reducing one's carbon footprint.

 This can be accomplished in a number of ways, such as using more energy-efficient appliances, driving less and opting for public transportation when possible, and recycling and reducing waste.